-Another reason traders fail is that they think the market is out to get them, which is not true.
+Another reason traders fail is that they think the market is out to get them, which is false.
 The stock market is a collection of traders making buying and selling decisions.
 No big evil monster called “the market” is out to get you.
 This may sound funny.
 However, many cynical traders think this way.
 The reality is it’s most likely their emotional state holding them back.
 If you need more help with trading, then take our courses.

-- Strengths and weaknesses – a trader should identify their positive and negative character traits
+- Strengths and weaknesses – a trader should identify their positive and negative character traits.

 - Trading strategy – a trader should choose a trading strategy that matches their personality trades

-- Trading Plan – a trader should create a trading plan that is conducive to their personality and strategy
+- Trading Plan – A trader should create a trading plan that is conducive to their personality and strategy.

 Pride comes before the fall!